 *To name a few ethnicities – there are characters of Greek, Samoan and Dutch descent, as well as Chinese, Maori, Indian, Kazakh/Polish, and Cambodian/Vietnamese.
 Not all of these are explicit, but may become so in time with the establishing of surnames and/or revealing of backgrounds.

-In terms of gender identity, there are non-binary/trans characters (one of whom has been formally established, the other who is yet to be established), and one questioning character whose questioning I haven't formally addressed yet, but am hoping to explore.
+In terms of gender identity, there are non-binary/trans characters (one of whom has been formally established, the other who is yet to be established), and one questioning character whose questioning I haven't formally addressed yet, but am wanting to explore.

 Regarding sexuality, I'll be honest – by unconscious/automatic default, every character I create ends up either asexual and/or aromantic unless otherwise suggested or specified.
 If you wanted to read through the entirety of NO MORE HEROES under that assumption, feel free!
 In a way, you wouldn't be wrong.
 Otherwise, there are several characters who are gay/lesbian or bi.